 Can I enter Canada while on probation for a misdemeanor?+

 Possibly, with a TRP.
 Even a misdemeanor conviction creates inadmissibility under IRPA if it has a Canadian criminal equivalent.
 Being on probation means your sentence is incomplete, which makes Criminal Rehabilitation and Deemed Rehabilitation unavailable.
 A TRP is the only option during the supervision period.
-Use the Admissibility Screener to assess your specific situation.
+Use the Admissibility Explorer to assess your circumstances.

 Will Canada know I am on probation?+